rpflorence/moo4q/README.md

     <script src="mootools-1.2.4-base.js"></script>
     <script src="Class.Mutators.jQuery.js"></script>

-Add a jQuery prototype method name to your class and a selector and options as the only arguments to the initialize method:
+Add a jQuery prototype method name to your class and a selector and options as the arguments to the initialize method:

     var Fake = new Class({

       jQuery: 'fake'

       initialize: function(selector, options){
         // do stuff
+      }

+    });

+Alternatively you can use jQueryEach to instantiate an instance of your mootools class with each element matching your jQuery selector as the first argument.

+    var Fake = new Class({

+      jQueryEach: 'fake',

+      initialize: function(match, options){

       }

     });